Abayudaya: 21st century

 Approximately 400 Abayudaya community members were formally converted by five rabbis of the Conservative branch of Judaism in February 2002, and conversions by Conservative rabbis continued during the following years.
-During the 1990s they were related to a Messianic (Christian) Jewish congregation led by David Finkelstein.
+During the 1990s they were related to a Messianic Jewish congregation led by David Finkelstein.

-In 2017, the community lives near the newly built Stern Synagogue on Nabugoye Hill outside Mbale and the nearby synagogue in the village of Namanyonyi plus others live in Nasenyi, Nalubembe, Buseta, Nangolo and the sole Orthodox community, Putti, all in Pallisa District.
+In 2017, the community lives near the newly built Stern Synagogue on Nabugoye Hill outside Mbale and the nearby synagogue in the village of Namanyonyi; other community members live in Nasenyi, Nalubembe, Buseta, Nangolo and the sole Orthodox community, Putti, all in Pallisa District.
 An eighth village, Namutumba, with a synagogue, is in Magada Village, approximately 70 km south.
-Finally, a ninth village, Apac, is way north of Mbale.
+Finally, a ninth village, Apac, is north of Mbale.
 A census was conducted in 2015 by village members, which showed the total population as 1067.

 Namutumba, the largest village, is a thriving Jewish community with about 244 members with an active synagogue.
 The community has built an interfaith primary school - Tikkun Olam Primary School (TOPS) serving its greater community, has active young leadership in economic development and is seeking to improve the lives of all its community members.
 Yoash Mayende is the Director of TOPS, a completely solar campus.
 Rabbi Levi Shadrach Mugoya is their current spiritual leader.
 The elder Rabbi Eri appointed Shadrach to be his successor, “a great honor and a great responsibility.”
 Shadrach attended Uganda Christian University and graduated with a degree in Project Planning and Entrepreneurship in 2013.
 He studied in the yeshiva of the chief Abayudaya Rabbi, Gershom Sizomu.
 Shadrach is now pursuing his studies with ALEPH (Alliance for Jewish Renewal) so that he can lead his people well as their rabbi.
 The Conservative Yeshivah in Israel has accepted him to study for 2017–2018.